daniel-molina/visualequation/HACKING.md

 >   *   It is not part of the parameter of any other operator of the block.

 ## Implementation of an equation in Visual Equation

-### Basic ideas

-*   Symbols are 1-elem lists containing a string (list is needed to keep references to it).
+*   Symbols are 1-elem lists (the surrounding list is needed to keep references).
 *   Operators are objects with some properties.
 *   Blocks are lists which first element is the lop and the rest are lop-pars.
 *   Arguments are not represented.

-Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol *VOID*, which is represented by a small square when displayed.
+Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol *PVOID*, which is represented by a small square when displayed.

+> **Note**: Because the essential part of the symbols is the element that the
+> list contains, variables which hold the value of these element will be named
+> with the common name used for the symbol in this documentation even if it
+> would be more consistent to reserve the name for the full symbol.
+For
+> example, a PVOID will be represented as \[PVOID\].

-To give special properties to symbols, 0-args operators are considered in the implementation, but they are considered symbols in this formalism.
+To give special properties to symbols, the 1-elems of lists representing a symbols are 0-args operators.
+However, operators are never identified with symbols in the formalism.

+The **class** used for operators has the following properties:

+*   A string holding the **name** of the operator.
+Must be composed its common noun in lowercase.
+When they are represented, uppercase is used but, e.g., lowercase is more suitable for filenames.
+*   A string indicating its **LaTeX code** and the position of its arguments.
+*   The **number of arguments** it has.
+Default value: 0.
+*   A string, possibly empty, which can be used to indicate a **special property** of the operator.
+In the future it may be replaced by a list of tags.
+Default value: "".
+*   A Unicode representation of the operator.

+To debug the code and write examples, strings are also allowed instead of 0-args ops, being its content its latex code.

 > **Example**:
 >
-> Here is equation of previous examples in the implementation format:
+> Here is the equation of previous examples using the implemented format,
+> using a string
 >
-> `[Sum, ["1"], [Prod, ["2"], ["3"]]]`
+> `[SUM, ["1"], [PROD, ["2"], ["3"]]]`

-The **string** of a symbol is its LaTeX code.

-The **class** of the object of an operator has the following properties:

-*   The number of arguments it has.
-*   A string indicating its LaTeX code and the position of its arguments.
-*   A string that is usually empty but can be used to indicate a special property of an operator. (++)

-> **Note**:
 >
-> In the future an operator may include a list of tags.
+> where lops are supposed to be defined, for example as
+>
+>   `SUM = Op("sum", "{0}+{1}", 2); PROD = Op("prod", "{0}*{1}", 2)`
+>
+> Note that SUM and PROD as 2-args ops are useful for examples because they are
+> common operators in the real world, but in practice they are implemented
+> as symbols in visual equation.
+>
+> First equation is shorter than the following valid code which specify the
+> symbols in the standard way
+>
+> `[SUM, [Op("one", "1")], [PROD, [Op("two", "2")], [Op("three", "3")]]]`
+>
+> If symbols (or more precisely, elems contained in 1-elem lists representing
+> symbols) have been previously defined similarly to SUM and PROD
+>
+> `[SUM, [ONE], [PROD, [TWO], [THREE]]]`

 ## Selection rules